 You will receive superior care from our highly trained and experienced team of ultrasound technologists, nurse clinicians, genetic counselors and Maternal-Fetal Medicine Specialists OB/Gyn physicians with advanced training and experience in caring for women with a high-risk pregnancy.

 Maternal-Fetal Medicine is accredited by the American Institute of Ultrasound Medicine.

 Maternal-Fetal Medicine services

 - Percutaneous umbilical blood sampling (PUBS) and fetal blood transfusions

 - Fetal echocardiography with onsite pediatric cardiologist

 - Medical consultations and obstetric management

 - Maternal-Fetal Medicine Specialists available 24 hours a day for consultation or maternal transport services

 Back to top

-Your physician may refer you to Maternal-Fetal Medicine at Riverside Methodist for a special type of ultrasound exam.
+Your physician may refer you to Maternal-Fetal Medicine for a special type of ultrasound exam.
 Ultrasound is a technique that uses sound waves to visually examine the fetus in the mother's uterus.
 Our specially trained ultrasound technologists will perform the exam using state-of-the-art ultrasound equipment.